Table Of Contents

 - Having money for unexpected costs (ex. illness, losing your job)

 On the opposite extreme, sometimes it can be tempting to spend too little which can lead to regrets as well.
 If you end up buying a home for much less than you originally budgeted but it offers less square footage than you need, you will likely outgrow it quickly.
 Buying a house with 2 bedrooms when you have 2 kids, and 1 on the way doesn’t make much sense and you’ll likely end up moving again w/in a couple of years… with 3 kids in tow.
 Save yourself a lot of work and time by making a sensible home purchase the first time around.

 Being A Picky First-Time Home Buyer

 When it comes to buying a home, make a list of your wants and needs.
 As you look at homes, it’s unlikely that you will be able to check off all of your wants and needs.
-Avoid being so inflexible that you end up wasting years trying to find the “perfect” house and pass up on opportunities to buy a home comes close to matching your list.
+Avoid being so inflexible that you end up wasting years trying to find the “perfect” house and pass up on opportunities to buy a home that comes close to matching your list.

 Compromise is the name of the game when it comes to getting a home at a good price that meets most of your needs.
-In other words, you can live with outdated decor if it means getting a home at a good price in your favorite school district.
-The money you saved can be put towards future remodels.
+In other words, you can live with the outdated decor if it means getting a home at a good price in your favorite school district.
+The money you save can be put towards future remodels.
 Compromising on the number of bedrooms when you’re growing your family can be a mistake, as previously mentioned.

 You will get a better idea of what you truly want and need by viewing a lot of houses.
 Start online then visit open houses and schedule showings with your real estate agent.
 Your perspective will change a lot once you’ve actually stepped into a home (have you noticed how the online photos make rooms feel a lot larger than they actually are?)
 Once you’ve got a good amount of viewings under your belt, you’ll be able to make comparisons and know what you can and cannot live without.